pytest-dev/pytest-rerunfailures/README.rst

 You will need the following prerequisites in order to use pytest-rerunfailures:

 - Python 2.7, 3.4, 3.5, 3.6, 3.7, PyPy, or PyPy3
-- pytest 3.7 or newer
+- pytest 3.8 or newer

-This package is currently tested against the last 5 pytest releases.
+This package is currently tested against the last 5 minor pytest releases.
 In case you work with an older version of pytest you should consider updating or use one of the earlier versions of this package.

 Installation
 ------------